SYDNEY-MELBOURNE HSR / FFR Priority No.1

 A) HSR and Containerised Freight concept.
 A dedicated Two Track System.

 • Terminal in Sydney to be in the Homebush Area (for containerised freight and passengers/light freight).
-The most likely scenario to connect with state planned surface infrastructure and direct Underground and metro links to Parramatta, Central, the City Loop and/or the Airports.
+The most likely scenario to connect with state planned surface infrastructure direct Underground Metro links to Parramatta, Central, the City Loop and/or the Airports and Main Western Rail Lines.

-• Corridor via (generally following the Maldon to Dombarton line) Douglas Park and Albion Park to Nowra and Canberra via the Nerriga area.
+• Corridor via (generally following the Maldon to Dumbarton line) Douglas Park or a through low level tunnel from Campbelltown to Wollongong and Albion Park to Nowra and Canberra via the Nerriga area.
 This maximises the capture of population, Southern Highlands, and Goulburn included.
 This “VARIATION” corridor could also be run with Tilt train at 260Km/hr., giving more flexibility on the track geometry, over the more rigid geometry requirements for a HSR at 320Km/hr.

 • The inclusion of the Newcastle to Sydney leg.

-• A direct connection to Canberra with a main station at Fyshwick and connections to Canberra Airport.
+• A DIRECT CONNECTION to Canberra with a main station at Fyshwick and cargo rail connections to Canberra Airport.

 • A Canberra Cooma Jindabyne Khancoban Ettamogah corridor.
-Via a 40km approx. tunnel under Mt Kosciuzsko.
+Via a 40km approx. tunnel under Mt Kosciuszko.

 B) HSR with Containerised Freight and Bulk Freight concept.
 A dedicated Two-Four Track System.